Koa Wood Bowls and Vessels

-After discovering Koa in 2013, Craig was quickly inspired to learn how to work with this exotic wood.
+After discovering the beauty and rare nature of Koa in 2013, artist Craig Villarrubia was inspired to learn how to work with this exotic wood.
 He was serendipitously given a lathe.
 He spent every available hour learning to turn wood and improve his craftsmanship.
-Time alone on the lathe and the process of transforming logs into art has become a very zen and spiritual experience for craftman Craig Villarrubia.
-For each piece, he personally harvests the wood from the Koawood ranch.
-After rough-turning a Koa bowl to about an inch thick, Craig lets the wood dry for several months.
-Then, he remounts the wood on his lathe for a final round of shaping and sanding.
-Each piece is buffed and polished to create a beautiful, one-of-a-kind heirloom.
+Time alone on the lathe and the process of transforming logs into Hawaiian art became a very zen and spiritual experience for craftsman Craig Villarrubia.